aspose-total/Aspose.Total-Products/total/en/java/conversion/cgm-to-ps/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform CGM to PS via Java" h2="On Premise Java API to Render CGM to PS without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can convert CGM to PS by using two simple steps.
-First you need to render CGM file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to PS.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+Converting CGM to PS is a simple two-step process.
+First, you need to render the CGM file to DOC using Aspose.PDF for Java.
+Aspose.PDF for Java is a powerful PDF document processing API that is part of the Aspose.Total for Java package.
+Once the CGM file is rendered to DOC, you can use Aspose.Words for Java to convert the DOC to PS.
+Aspose.Words for Java is a powerful document processing API that is also part of the Aspose.Total for Java package.

+The process of converting CGM to PS is straightforward and easy to use.
+All you need to do is render the CGM file to DOC using Aspose.PDF for Java and then use Aspose.Words for Java to convert the DOC to PS.
+Both APIs are part of the Aspose.Total for Java package, so you don't need to worry about downloading and installing any additional software.

+With Aspose.Total for Java, you can easily convert CGM to PS in just two simple steps.
+All you need to do is render the CGM file to DOC using Aspose.PDF for Java and then use Aspose.Words for Java to convert the DOC to PS.
+This process is fast, easy, and reliable, making it the perfect solution for anyone looking to convert CGM to PS.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}